e0404/matRad/test/README.md

 Multiple Matlab versions as well as Octave are tested, all running on Ubuntu.

 ### Testing Locally
+1. As MOxUnit and MOcov are integrated as *submodules* in the submodules/ folder of the repository, make sure your submodules are initialized and up to date.
+Many git tools do that automatically on cloning a repository, but you can do this manually by running `git submodule update --init` in the repository root.

+   If you didn't clone the repository and are working with the downloaded source, you can do the following:
    1. Clone MOxUnit into a *separate* folder (not within or in subfolders of the matRad root dir).
    2. Navigate into the MOxUnit code folder (within the MOxUnit) and call `moxunit_set_path`.
    3. Navigate back into the matRad root folder.
-Make sure your matRad folder is on the path by running `matRad_rc`.
-4. Run tests on matRads test folder by calling `moxunit_runtests('test','-recursive');`.
-Test output will be written to the command line.
+2. Run tests on matRads test folder by calling `matRad_runTests(folder,withCoverage)` from the root folder.
+The arguments `folder` and `withCoverage` are optional.
+If `folder` is not given, it will default to `test`.
+A specific set of tests can be run, then, for example, by calling `matRad_runTests('test/tools')` to run tests in the `test/tools` folder.
-    - You can also create a logfile by calling `moxunit_runtests('test','-recursive','-logfile', 'tests.log')`
-    - You can limit your tests to a subfolder only (e.g., if you wrote new unit tests and want to do isolated bugfixing) by running on the subfolder directly, for example: `moxunit_runtests('test/tools','-recursive');`

 ### Writing Tests
 Here's how a basic Test File can look like, based on [test_version.m](tools/test_version.m)